prohippo/ActiveWatch/README.md

-Java AW eventually evolved to support many kinds of statistical natural language processing, but this GitHub repository includes only a small subset of modules for automatic clustering of text items in particular.
-This software should give you a good overall idea of what you can do with AW finite indexing and statistically scaled similarity between pairs of item vectors.
+Java AW eventually evolved to support many kinds of statistical natural language processing, but this GitHub repository includes only a small subset of modules to demonstrate automatic clustering of text items in particular.
+This software should give you a good overall idea of what you can do with AW finite indexing and statistically scaled similarity between pairs of finite item vectors.

 The latest AW release includes fifteen prebuilt AW modules.
 These might support military intelligence operations or the tagging of news streams for resale